By Eric Boysen

 The following graphic demonstrates the population level dynamics for Spongy Moth:

 Source: Wisconsin Department of Natural Resource

-Homeowners and woodlot owners are encouraged to protect your trees in whatever way is practical from gypsy moth, and unfortunately many other stressors including climate change (heat, drought, severe weather, etc), other invasive insects, diseases, invasive plants, and poor woodlot management and practices (high grading, etc).
+Homeowners and woodlot owners are encouraged to protect your trees in whatever way is practical from spongy moth, and unfortunately many other stressors including climate change (heat, drought, severe weather, etc), other invasive insects, diseases, invasive plants, and poor woodlot management and practices (high grading, etc).
 Learn and know what a healthy tree looks like, so that you can identify trees that are under stress.
 Continuously monitoring the health of your trees will help you decide what management actions to take to maintain the resilience of your forest.